gnosia93/eliminate-db-hotblock/readme.md

 ## Architecture ##

 This is simple architecture of 3 tier web application.
-But at the backend database tier, Amazon Elasticache for redis is occupied to eliminate database hot block which reduce web application performance severely.
+But at the backend database tier, Amazon Elasticache for redis is occupied to eliminate database hot block which degrade web application performance severely.

 Both Web and API service have a public end point(public dns name) respectively. and sharing same public subnet of VPC for supporting simple performance test from outside of Amazon VPC.